temitayocharles/stack-to-k8s/labs/03-educational-stateful.md

 # Lab 3: Educational Platform - Stateful Applications
+Stateful apps are where real production incidents start.
+In this lab, you’ll make data survive node crashes—not just run pods.
 Build a resilient educational platform using StatefulSets and persistent volumes.

 **Time**: 40 minutes